nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

 For each of these dimensions the potential options are not an ordered list.
 Instead like licenses each ID will identify a unique option.
-If you wish to identify your package with an option which is not let listed, please PR your option into the lists in the sections which follow.
+If you wish to identify your package with an option which is not yet listed, please PR your option into the lists in the sections which follow.

 The recommended baseline practice is to include an entry in `package.json`